 Planning.
 The children plan their learning before work time.

 During planning time the children plan their work and play.
 They plan through discussion and exchange of ideas.
 The Adults plan with an alongside them.
 Here some of the children are mind mapping their ideas and plans.

 Variation.
 The children have been looking at a range of leaf shapes so they can better identify the properties of a Sycamore leaf.
-The Nursery garden is in danger of being overrun by Sycamore so we are weeding It!
+The Pine class garden is in danger of being overrun by Sycamore so we are weeding It!

 Understanding variation is key to all learning - it is about spotting similarities and differences.
 We need to see similarities and differences between letters in order to read, between shapes to build, between numbers to calculate, between notes to make music - the list goes on.
 Here, as the children learn and recognise the properties of a Sycamore leaf in order to differentiate it from a strawberry leaf they refine their skills in spotting similarities and differences.
 Spotting the difference between a square and a triangle is simple one you have pulled out 10 Sycamore seedlings from a bed of mixed herbs!